godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_exports.rst

 One of the fundamental benefits of exporting member variables is to have them visible and editable in the editor.
 This way, artists and game designers can modify values that later influence how the program runs.
 For this, a special export syntax is provided.
-Aditionally, :ref:`documentation<doc_gdscript_documentation_comments>` can be used for tooltip descriptions visible on mouse over.
+Additionally, :ref:`documentation<doc_gdscript_documentation_comments>` can be used for tooltip descriptions, visible on mouse over.

 .. note::